GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

 !!! info "Running the pggb pipeline on NeSI"

     PGGB, ODGi, VG, circulator, Mash, SAMTools et.al. have been installed as modules on NeSI.
-We must first load each module for use.
+We need to load each module for use.
+However, please don't load the modules right now; we will load each one when necessary.
     ```bash
     module load pggb/0.5.3-Miniconda3
     module load SAMtools